angelaiurlo/Excel-Data-Analysis-Portfolio/README.md

 ## Project - Charts and Dashboard

-In this project, I learned how to create Charts and Dashboards in Microsoft Excel using sales data from a sample company.
+In this project, I created Charts and Dashboard in Microsoft Excel using sales data from a sample company.
 I used PivotTables to look at discrete trends in the data, which I will then represent as line, bar, and pie charts.
 Towards the end of the project, I summarized the sales data creating a dashboard composed of the charts and tables to provide a global picture of the sales data.